james38/scorecard/README.md

 # Scorecard

 ## Possibility
-This is an example of a way to graphically present the Scorecard data that is easier to comprehend for the layperson as opposed to requiring them abstract away patterns from a list of numbers eg. 1, 1.1, 1.12, ...
+This is an example of a way to graphically present the Scorecard data that is easier to comprehend for the layperson as opposed to requiring them to abstract away patterns from a list of numbers eg. 1, 1.1, 1.12, ...
 1.83.

 ## Opportunity
 GDP is a measure that's quite illustrative of the benefit of presenting the scorecard graphically.
 Specifically, for GDP, the countries are **not** centered around the mean, which highlights what's missing from reporting only the mean.
 The range and dispersion of the distribution is most meaningful in this case.
 The graphical method addresses both the indexing and presentation of the data.